JackSzwergold/Cheat-Sheets/content/linux-unix/guid_partition_table_related_items.md

 #### What’s this all about?

-This would happen if you use a GPT/GUID-centric system like Mac OS X, format a disk and then need to use it on a Linix system that doesn’t support GPT/GUID stuff.
-For example, I formatted a USB flash drive in Mac OS X, connected it to an Ubuntu Linux system and ran `fdisk` to list the partition tables like this:
+This would happen if you use a GPT/GUID-centric system like macOS, format a disk and then need to use it on a Linix system that doesn’t support GPT/GUID stuff.
+For example, I formatted a USB flash drive in macOS, connected it to an Ubuntu Linux system and ran `fdisk` to list the partition tables like this:

     sudo fdisk -l /dev/sdb